 May all our Franciscan Brothers and Sisters, who have passed to our Heavenly Father's hands, rest in peace!
-LITTLE PORTION: John Fredette, OF QUEEN OF ALL SAINTS: Very Rev. Canon Fr.
-Gerald Borawski, OFS wdates: "[Concern for others and the natural environment attunes us to] the moral imperative of assessing the impact of our every action and personal decision on the world around us.
+LITTLE PORTION: John Fredette, OFS will a for others and the natural environment attunes us to the moral imperative of assessing the impact of our every action and personal decision on the world around us.
 If we can overcome individualism, we will truly be able to develop a different lifestyle and bring about significant changes in society.
 An awareness of the gravity of today's cultural and ecological crisis must be translated into new habits (#208-209)."
-News and Views from Around the Region OUR LADY OF LOURDES FRATERNIY (6.29.21): is sponsoring a retreat at Marytown,, Illinois, from Friday, October 8 to Sunday, October 10, 2021.
+News and Views from Around the Region OUR LADY OF LOURDES FRATERNIY (6.29.21): is sponsoring a retreat at Marytown,, Illinois, from Friday, October 8 to Sunday, October 10, 2012.
 Fr.
 Don Blaeser, OFM, will be the retreat director.
 If you're interested contact Sharon Marmalejo, OFS, for more details.
 Our Lady of Lourdes will also be celebrating the professions of Deacon John Bacon, OSF, Christine Casiello, OFS, Maria Carmen Farfan, OFS, and Carol Hoffman, OFS.
 The blessing and prayer of all your brothers and sisters in Our Lady of Indiana Region go with you.
-PEOPLE OF PEACE FRATERNI-TY (5.7.21): has announced that they welcomed Joe Doll, OFS, and Nick Martin, OFS, as their newest brothers on July 11, 2021.
+PEOPLE OF PEACE FRA-TERNITY (5.7.21): has announced that they welcomed Joe Doll, OFS, and Nick Martin, OFS, as their newest brothers on July 11, 2012.
 The celebration wook place in Marian Hall at Marian University.
-They were joined by SACRED HEART FRATERNITY as they celebrated the Profession of Esther Mupompa, OFS, at the same Mass.
+They were joined by SA-CRED HEART FRATERNITY as they celebrated the Profession of Esther Mupompa, OFS, at the same Mass.
 The brothers and sisters of ST. MICHAEL THE ARCHAN-GEL FRATERNITY (July, 2021) are actively involved with various forms of ministry during Sunday Masses such as Presenting the Gifts at Mass and Greeting parishioners as they arrive.
 They were also treated at their July meeting with a presentation by Sr. Anita, OSF, based on Jan Parker's letter about "A Call to Prophetic Creativity" in preparation for studying the other documents recommended such as "Instrumentum Laboris", Pope Francis's "Fratelli tutti", and the 2020 Christmas letter from our General Ministers.
-LADYL CLARE FRATERNITY:

-One of those initiatives the new council is to open to, is an online meeting account to enable the fraternity to meet virtually when necessary.
+LADYL CLARE FRATER- NITY: One of those initiatives OD O UE NEW council is to open an online meeting account to enable the fraternity to meet virtually when necessary.
 Thanks to a generous donation to the fraternity for this purpose, we now have a Zoom account which will allow for sessions greater than 40 minutes - the limit set by Zoom for free accounts.
-We will continue to have Friday Evening Prayer on Zoom at 6:30pm on all non-third Fridays (our monthly reunion day).
+We will continue to have Friday Evening Prayer on Zoom at 6:30pm on all non-third Fridays

+(our monthly reunion day.